x1unix/urlpreview.js/README.md

-# LiveContent.JS
+# URL Preview
-###Version 1.0

-A tool that helps to get live data from URLs by binding remote services (YouTube, Vimeo, etc)
+A tool that helps to get data from URLs on pasting URL to input field (YouTube, Vimeo, etc).
 ## Demo

 Demo and tutorial are included in repository in 'demo' directory